By Life Positive

 Prakruthi Arogyadhama, Mandya

-The 60-bed Prakruthi Arogyadhama at Sri Atmalingeshwara Kshtera, Hanumantha Nagara offers nature cure treatment combined with rehabilitation programmes for addicted individuals, reflexology, lifestyle modification programmes and stress management.
+The 60-bed Prakruthi Arogyadhama at Sri Atmalingeshwara Kshetra, Hanumantha Nagara offers nature cure treatment combined with rehabilitation programmes for addicted individuals, reflexology, lifestyle modification programmes and stress management.
 Room charges vary from ` 300 to ` 600 a day.
 Rooms are also provided to family members accompanying patients.
 The centre is known for its mud treatment where black soil, after being processed, is used for treating various skin diseases as well as for rejuvenation.

 SDM Yoga and Nature Cure Hospital, Ujire